For most of my life, salvation meant one very specific thing.

 In the face of my failure, I could have tried harder, but I gave up.

-In grief, I could have held on, but I let go.
+In grief, I could have held on, but I chose to let go.

 Surrender and powerlessness are key themes in the scriptures, but in a culture of achievement and self-reliance, they’re often glossed over or avoided entirely.